Haplogroup R-L295

 Haplogroup R-L295 also known as R2a1 is a Y-chromosome haplogroup characterized by genetic marker L295, which has been found in South Asia, Anatolia, Arabian Peninsula, Europe and Central Asia.

 Subclades

 Paragroup R-L295*

 Paragroup is a term used in population genetics to describe lineages within a haplogroup that are not defined by any additional unique markers.
 They are typically represented by an asterisk (*) placed after the main haplogroup.

 Y-chromosomes which are positive to the L295 SNP and negative to the L294 SNP, are categorized as belonging to Paragroup R-L295*.
-It is found in South Asia, Anatolia, Arabian Peninsula, Europe, & Central Asia so far.
+It is found in South Asia, Anatolia, the Arabian Peninsula, Europe, & Central Asia so far.

 Haplogroup R-L294

 Haplogroup R-L294 is represented by the L294 SNP and found in Armenia and Turkey so far.